cyberark/summon/CONTRIBUTING.md

 The following checklist should be followed when creating a release:

-- [ ] Open a PR with the following changes for `master` branch and wait for it to be merged:
+- [ ] Open a PR with the following changes for `main` branch and wait for it to be merged:
   - [ ] Bump release version in [`pkg/summon/version.go`](pkg/summon/version.go).
   - [ ] Bump version in [`CHANGELOG.md`](CHANGELOG.md).